leijendary/spring-template/README.md

 - When the `release/*` branch that contains the `fix/*` or `hotfix/*` is tagged and deployed to production, this release branch will be merged back to `main`.

-# Native Hints

-> To generate native hints, this requires a `.env` file to run your application.

-Execute `./native-hints` to run the application then call all APIs manually.
-The generated files will be saved in `src/main/resources/META-INF/native-image`.

 # Load Testing

 This template uses [k6](https://grafana.com/docs/k6/latest/) to do the load testing.